Azure/azure-sdk-for-cpp/doc/PerformanceTesting.md

   ]
 }
 ```
-will aloow you to run/debug the HttpTransport test using POST method, winhttp transport and a test proxy server running on localhost:5000.
+will allow you to run/debug the HttpTransport test using POST method, winhttp transport and a test proxy server running on localhost:5000.
 ### Option 2
 the second options to run the tests locally you can use the perf automation tool and pass along the parameters required to run the required tests.
 E.G. In order to run the tests from azure-core-perf project you can pass the following debug command line arguments to the perf automation tool.